 Yes, the line of pull can be up to 90 degrees from vertical, however there will be a reduction in the safe working load limit.
 Usually 50% reduced for a 90 degree angle or 70% reduced for a 45 degree angle.

-There are 2 key types of securing pins on bow shackles, a standard screw pin which simply passes through the first hole and screws into the second.
+There are 2 key types of securing pins, a standard screw pin which simply passes through the first hole and screws into the second.
 A safety pin bow shackle incorporates a nut and a cotter pin passing through the pin to secure it.
 This is the safest option.